 If negotiations break down, the service member can request that the claim be sent to the Attorney General (for private or state and local government employees) or to the Office of Special Counsel (for federal employees).
 The Attorney General will file suit in the appropriate federal or state court, and the OSC will initiate a case on your behalf before the Merit Systems Protection Board (MSPB).
 The downside is that these offices only accept a small number of the many cases that are filed.

 USERRA also gives every service member the right to a jury trial of their claims.
-Service members can retain a private attorney and go directly to court or the MPSB, with or without first filing through VETS.
+Service members can retain a USERRA lawyer and go directly to court or the MPSB, with or without first filing through VETS.
 The majority of USERRA claimants go this route.

 The only possible barrier to bringing a claim in court is if the employee signed an agreement mandating arbitration of their employment claims.
 The Ninth Circuit recently recognized this restriction in Ziober v.
 BLB Resources Inc., 839 F.3d 814 (2016).
 Currently, there are efforts in Congress to enact an amendment making forced arbitration agreements unenforceable in USERRA cases.